-Our program fee for a China Special Needs adoptions is $10,235 – $10,325 (this varies based on whether or not a family is pre-matched a child before sending paperwork to China).
-This makes our agency fees one of the lowest in the country!
-Additional estimated expenses of $18,330 – 25,455 will bring the total cost to approximately $28,565 to $35,780.
+The program fee for a China Special Needs adoption is around $10,000.
+Additional estimated expenses of $18,000 – 25,000 will bring the total cost to approximately $28,000 to $35,000.
 Your out-of-pocket expenses may further be reduced if you receive scholarships or employer-provided adoption benefits.
-Exhibit A of our contract lists all fees and estimated costs for the China program.
-Please call (859-263-9964) or e-mail Rebecca, Stephanie, or Dana with any questions.
+For additional fee information please see Exhibit A. Please call (859-263-9964) or e-mail Rebecca or Stephanie with any questions.

 Visit our Waiting Children Page